sasstools/sass-lint/docs/rules/no-url-protocols.md

 }
 ```

-When `protocol-relative-urls: false`, the following are disallowed:
+When `allow-protocol-relative-urls: false`, the following are disallowed:

 ```scss
 .foo {